Modelling serendipity in a computational context: A computational model and evaluation framework for assessing the potential for serendipity in computational systems

-\begin{itemize} \item \textbf{Result}: This may be a new product, artefact, process, hypothesis, a new use for a material substance, and so on.
-The outcome may contribute evidence in support of a known hypothesis, or a solution to a known problem.
-Alternatively, the result may itself {\em be} a new hypothesis or problem.
-The result may be ``pseudoserendipitous'' in the sense that it was {\em sought}, while nevertheless arising from an unknown, unlikely, coincidental or unexpected source.
-More classically, it is an \emph{unsought} finding, such as the discovery of the Rosetta stone. \end{itemize}
+\begin{defn} \hypertarget{def:evaluation}{}\textbf{Evaluation:} The process results in a product, artefact, process, theory, use for a material substance, support of a known hypothesis, a solution to a known problem, a new hypothesis or problem, or some other outcome.
+This result is evaluated positively by the system or some external party. \end{defn}